Sund, Norway: History

 On 26 April 1942, after having discovered that two men from the Linge company were being hidden in Telavåg, the Gestapo arrived to arrest the Norwegian officers.
 Shots were exchanged, and two prominent German Gestapo officers, Johannes Behrens and Henry Bertram, and the Norwegian Arne Værum, were shot dead.
 Reichskommissar Josef Terboven ordered the Gestapo to retaliate, burning all buildings in the village, executing or sending the men to the Sachsenhausen concentration camp, and imprisoning the women and children for two years.
 In addition, 18 Norwegian prisoners at a Norwegian internment camp were killed as a reprisal.
 The event has since become known as the "Telavåg tragedy", and is sometimes compared to similar World War II atrocities, such as the Lidice massacre, with higher death tolls.

+Population

 Geography

 Sund covered the southern third of the island of Store Sotra, as well as the many islands that surround it.
 The largest of the smaller islands are Toftøya, Lerøyna, Bjelkarøyna, Tyssøyna, Risøy, Vardøy, Golten, and Viksøy.
-In total, the municipality encompasses 466 islands and skerries, which gives it a total coastline of about 110 km.
+In total, the municipality encompassed 466 islands and skerries, which gave it a total coastline of about 110 km.

-The highest peak in Sund is the 284 m tall Førdesveten.
+The highest peak in Sund was the 284 m tall Førdesveten.

-The fjord separating Store Sotra from the mainland, Korsfjorden, is historically the most used sea route into the city of Bergen, and is as much as 600 m deep in some places.
+The fjord separating Store Sotra from the mainland, Korsfjorden, was historically the most used sea route into the city of Bergen, and is as much as 600 m deep in some places.
 The treacherous waters in the area mean there has been a continuous need for piloting services, and this tradition is kept alive by the "Viksøy Losstasjon".